-Stores don’t work directly with RIOC…
+But stores don’t work directly with RIOC…

 Possibly the biggest obstacle facing any push at implementing the MTA’s great idea here is RIOC’s deal with Hudson-Related.
-Most businesses pay rent to Hudson-Related, and a few in pay Westview’s management group.
+Most businesses pay rent to Hudson-Related, and a few pay Westview’s management group.

 So, any direct deal must follow a crooked path.
 But that’s less challenging because of Hudson-Related’s positive working relationship with tenants.